nickjeffrey/check_unix_file_age/README.md

 # Requirements
 perl

+# Overview
-nagios check for last file modification date for a specified file on UNIX-like operating systems.
+This is a nagios check for last file modification date for a specified file on UNIX-like operating systems.
+Used for checking things like the last time a backup logfile was updated.

 This script is executed remotely on a monitored system by the NRPE or check_by_ssh methods available in nagios.